Uninett/Argus/README.md

 $ pip install --upgrade -r your-updated-requirements.txt
 ```

-## Site- and deployment-specific settings
+## Site- and deployment-specific settings in Argus

 Site-specific settings can either be set using environment variables, using a
 `settings.py` file, or a combination of both.